bfrymire/crispy/README.md

 A good starting point is copying and pasting the code from the <a href="#basic-example">Basic Example</a> section into the Create Event of an object created specifically for running tests.

-Expand upon the code to suite your testing needs.
+Expand upon the code to suit your testing needs.

 <h2>TestCase Assertions</h2>